dp-by-dt/C-Connect/project_document.md

 + Added csrf token for `feed.html` file
 + addd `url_prefix` for the posts

++ Profile shows on other's respective profile page (plus like count and time) adding a return value of post from db in the `user_profile` route returning that back to the `user_profile.html` and displaying

 - like count doesn't update (✅fixed by adding the relation to the models.py)